MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/azure-machine-learning-experiments.md

 You’ll find them in the template gallery.

-1. If you create a new experiment or use an experiment template from the gallery, you need to configure the **Import Data** properties first.
+1. If you create a new experiment or use an experiment template from the gallery, you need to configure the **Import Data** properties.
 Use the guided experience or directly provide details to access the Azure Blob Storage with your Customer Insights data.

    :::image type="content" source="media/azure-machine-learning-studio-experiment.png" alt-text="Azure Machine Learning Studio experiment":::